omeedcs/omeedcs/README.md

 <div>
 <p>

 I am a student at UT Austin majoring in Computer Science.
 I have a deep passion for technology and its applicabilities in advancing society.
 Through engineering, research and collaboration...
-I hope to gain the skills and resources neccesary in becoming a driving force to change the world.
+I hope to gain the skills and resources neccesary to become a driving force to change the world.

  </div>
  </p>